#Musical instructions

 repetitive harmonic patterns (e.g. chord progressions)

-processed/synthetic sounds (lots of computers involved in the production)
+processed/synthetic sounds (lots of computers involved)

 lots of patterns